How Financial Need is Determined

-The financial information you and your family provide on your Free Application for Federal Student Aid (FAFSA) is analyzed by the federal need analysis processor using federal methodology.
+The financial information you and your family provide on youris analyzed by the federal need analysis processor using federal methodology.
 Federal methodology is a standard expected family contribution (EFC) formula created by the United States Congress.
-It is used by the federal processor to calculate how much individual students and their families are expected to pay for college higher education costs.
-Financial need is determined by subtracting student cost of attendance from expected family contribution.
+It is used by the federal processor to calculate how much individual students and their families are expected to pay for college higher education costs. is determined by subtracting student cost of attendance from expected family contribution.

 Financial Need Calculation: Cost of attendance - expected family contribution = financial need.